Towne Theatre

 The Rivoli’s sgrafitto had intricate patterns cut by skilled craftsmen.
 When the building was torn down, salvagers saved the sgrafitto panels first.

-Despite pleas from the theater’s owners to save this historic building, the theater was razed in 1983 to make way for the Broadway Tower after being declared a landmark.
+Despite pleas from the theatre’s owners to save this historic building which had been granted Landmark status, the theatre was razed in 1983 to make way for the Metropolitan Square building.

 Photo at this link: